MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.Service/v1.6.1/Azure.Service.md

 ### [Remove-AzureAvailabilitySet](./Remove-AzureAvailabilitySet.md)
-Removes an availability set from an azure_2 virtual machine.
+Removes an availability set from an Azure virtual machine.

 ### [Remove-AzureCertificate](./Remove-AzureCertificate.md)
-Removes a certificate from an azure_2 service.
+Removes a certificate from an Azure service.

 ### [Remove-AzureDataDisk](./Remove-AzureDataDisk.md)
-Removes a data disk from an azure_2 virtual machine.
+Removes a data disk from an Azure virtual machine.

 ### [Remove-AzureDeployment](./Remove-AzureDeployment.md)